 It's that time of year again; longer, warmer days...
 T-shirts, tee times and tennis rackets...
 Yes, most call it spring – but I often refer to it as Tennis Elbow Season!

 It's that time of year many in the colder climates get back out on the tennis courts and golf courses and start swinging, volleying, chipping and driving!

-And gardening, paddling, pitching, playing Frisbee or Lacrosse (I'm actually holding a Lacrosse ball in the video above)...
+And gardening, paddling, (my biggest passion!) pitching, playing Frisbee or Lacrosse (which is the type of ball I'm holding in the video above)...

 Here's the downloadable version of this podcast you can keep by clicking the "download" link under the player below - And please subscribe on your favorite platform: